chenxihui/DPC/README.md

 Evaluating measures
 *******************************
-All measures that evaluate the quality of synthetic graphs are implemented in python 2.7 and stored in the file DPC_data_processing.py.
+All measures that evaluate the quality of synthetic graphs are implemented in python 3.0 and stored in the file DPC_data_processing.py.
+The following python packages are needed to run the codes:
+  - snap
+  - networkx
+  - matplotlib
+  - numpy
+  - pandas
+  - scipy

-The evaluation relies on two external packages: Louvain (uploaded as community-louvain.py) and cesna (version 4.1, Jul 25, 2018).
+The evaluation relies on two external packages: Louvain (imported as the module 'community' impleemented and uploaded in community-louvain.py) and cesna (version 4.1, Jul 25, 2018).
 The Louvain package calculates the community based on only graph structures, i.e., nodes and edges, without attributes while the cesna method takes into account node attributes in community detection.
+The cesna source codes can be downloaded from the following link and is excluede from the current project: https://github.com/snap-stanford/snap.
+Please note that cesna should be run seperately to obtain the communities used as the baselines.